Research & Publications †

 Erick Remer, MD, completed undergraduate and medical school training at the University of Michigan.
 His postgraduate training includes a residency in diagnostic radiology at Northwestern University/McGaw Medical Center, where he was Chief Resident, followed by a cross-sectional imaging fellowship at the University of Michigan.
-Dr. Remer has since practiced at Cleveland Clinic and is currently Associate Professor of Radiology and Director of the Abdominal Imaging Fellowship Program.
+Dr. Remer has since practiced at Cleveland Clinic and is currently Professor of Radiology and Director of the Abdominal Imaging Research.

 His practice involves abdominal imaging, including gastrointestinal and genitourinary imaging studies and interventions.
 His research interests primarily center on genitourinary imaging, including percutaneous tumor ablation and adrenal diseases.
 He has participated in over 103 publications and 120 research abstract presentations at national meetings.

 Dr. Remer serves on the Scientific Program committees for GU imaging for the Radiological Society of North America and the American Roentgen Ray Society, the GU Appropriateness Criteria committee of the American College of Radiology and is an American Board of Radiology board examiner.